Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Related Work

-Building trust in scientific AI requires more than just accuracy.
-Standard visualization tools (e.g., Grad-CAM \cite{selvaraju2017grad}) typically show where a model looks, but may not explain why specific data points matter physically \cite{adebayo2018sanity,rudin2019stop}.
-Recent work in mechanistic interpretability attempts to bridge this gap by verifying whether models have internalized abstract physical concepts, such as laws or symmetries, rather than simply memorizing dataset artifacts \cite{cranmer2020frontier,iten2020discovering}.
-We address this interpretability challenge from the perspective of Optimal Experimental Design (OED) \cite{krause2008near,chaloner1995bayesian}, a statistical approach dedicated to organizing observations to maximize information gain (thus reducing uncertainty).
-While modern approaches have begun to approximate OED using variational deep learning \cite{foster2019variational}, they typically treat it as a separate optimization loop.
-We hypothesize that OED strategies can be emergent, and an attention-based model, when trained to solve a hard inverse problem, could implicitly discover these optimal sensing policies.
-By analyzing the Transformer's attention weights, we aim to show that the model autonomously learns to prioritize sensors based on their information value, which effectively recovers experimental design principle purely from data.
+Building trust in scientific AI requires moving beyond standard attribution maps (e.g., Grad-CAM \citep{selvaraju2017grad}) to understand why specific data points matter \citep{rudin2019stop}.
+Optimal Experimental Design (OED) \citep{krause2008near} formally addresses this by organizing observations to maximize information gain and reduce uncertainty.
+While recent methods approximate OED via separate variational optimization loops \citep{foster2019variational}, we demonstrate that such sensing strategies can emerge implicitly within the network architecture.
+By analyzing our model's attention weights, we show that Sensoformer learns to dynamically prioritize sensors based on their geometric information value, effectively recovering OED principles purely from data without explicit supervision.